dateiexplorer/pixy/README.md

 proxy = <proxy>
 ```

-This configuration can be stored made system wide or on a per user basis.
+This configuration can be stored system wide or on a per user basis.
 The tool reads in the configuration from the following locations (least
 files will overwrite the configurations made in previous files):